No Masks Or Proof Of Vaccination Required For US Open Fans

 Spectators won’t need to fill out health questionnaires and will not have their temperatures taken to access the Billie Jean King National Tennis Center.
 To eat indoors there, anyone 12 and older will need to show proof they’ve had at least one dose of a vaccine.
 All courts are considered outdoor venues — including, thanks to their air-filtration systems, Arthur Ashe Stadium and Louis Armstrong Stadium, even if their retractable roofs are closed because of rain.

 That was also the case this year for the two arenas with roofs that can be closed at Wimbledon.
-But for much of that tournament, held in June and July, capacity was reduced to 50%, fans had to show proof of a recent negative COVID-19 test and they were told to wear masks while wandering the grounds of the All England Club.MORE NEWS: Yankees Hit 3 HRs, Hold Off Braves For 11th Straight Win
+But for much of that tournament, held in June and July, capacity was reduced to 50%, fans had to show proof of a recent negative COVID-19 test and they were told to wear masks while wandering the grounds of the All England Club.MORE NEWS: AFC West Preview: Kansas City Chiefs 'Clearly The Team To Beat,' Says CBS Denver's Michael Spencer

 (© Copyright 2021 CBS Broadcasting Inc. All Rights Reserved.
 The Associated Press contributed to this report.)